Types Of Anxiety Disorders

 Other Specific Phobias

 Someone with a typical fear of spiders may scream when they see one, but they are otherwise able to lead a normal life.
-A person with a phobia of spiders, on the other hand, might avoid unfamiliar places and situations due to the overwhelming fear that they may encounter a spider.
+A person with a phobia of spiders might avoid unfamiliar places and situations due to the overwhelming fear that they may encounter a spider.

 Like What You Read?